 Wylie gritted his teeth.
 He wasn’t a freak, and he sure as fuck wasn’t a cannibal.

 “It’s not the same system Roth gave me the plans for,” Adam whispered from where he was cowering.
 “There’s another element I’ve never seen before.
 I’ve almost hacked it.”
-His narrow shoulders scrunched tighter as he bent over his small computer and avoided Diego’s glare.
-Adam ducked beneath his mouse brown hair and refocused on the screen.
+His narrow shoulders scrunched as he bent over his small computer and avoided Diego’s glare.
+His lips pursed tight, Adam ducked beneath his mouse brown hair and refocused on the screen.

 “Hey, freak, you paying attention back there?”
 Diego threw his heavily tattooed arm over the seat and turned his aggressive stare to the back of the van.

 Diego’s hard, black eyes tried to find him in the dark.
 The gangster was as mean as a junkyard dog and twice as foul.
 Wylie might have been the only one in the crew who could transform, but Diego was all human and still managed to be as despicable as it got.
 Everything about the situation was setting Wylie on edge.
 It started all the way back when Diego showed up half an hour late to the heist and labeled him a freak.
 After an hour trapped in a van with the bad-tempered asshole, he was ready to smash the gangster's face in.